Tour the natural beauty and attractions of northern Nevada.

 Escape to the Outdoors

 Carve out time to fully experience one of the prettiest places in the USA.
 The aquamarine waters of Lake Tahoe are an impressive sight.
-Plus, there’s a wonderful mix of activities to check out: boat tours, paddle boarding, kayaking, wildflower hikes, biking or just lounging on the beach.
+Plus, there’s a wonderful mix of activities to check out: boat tours, paddleboarding, kayaking, wildflower hikes, biking or just lounging on the beach.
 Winter months offer quality skiing, snowboarding and snowmobiling.
-Just west of Lake Tahoe, break out your hiking boots or rent a mountain bike to discover Carson Valley.
-Traverse the trailheads and bike routes of Ash Canyon and Kings Canyon, where wildlife watching is an added bonus when exploring the beautiful terrain.
-Drive Route 341 outside Reno or head to the Virginia Range, both ideal spots to witness the magnificent splendor of wild mustangs roaming free in the high desert.
+Just east of Lake Tahoe, break out your hiking boots or rent a mountain bike to take advantage of Carson Valley's 90-plus kilometers of trails.
+Drive Route 341 outside Reno or head to the Virginia Range; both are ideal spots to witness the magnificent splendor of wild mustangs roaming free in the high desert.
 Venture out on your own or sign up with an outfitter for this timeless experience.
+Traverse the trailheads and bike routes of Ash Canyon and Kings Canyon around Carson City, where wildlife watching is an added bonus when exploring the beautiful terrain.

 Step Back into the Old Wild West